Cuauhtemoctzin/AnomalyScore/README.md

 ### Anomaly scoring for multivariate time series

-Compute an anomaly score for multivariate time series based on a knn algorithm.
-Different computations of distances between time series are provided.
+This Package helps to compute anomaly scores for multivariate time series.
+The scores are defined based on a KNN algorithm using different approaches to determine distances between time series.
-It contains functions to compute the scores for time series with daily profiles and run a regression tree to explain odd periods.

 The last version of the package can be installed via: